 - Adherence to timeline

-Measuring success shouldn't be the final step in the change management process, but rather a best practice that is essential at every stage.
+Measuring change success shouldn't be the final step in the change management process, but rather a best practice that is essential at every stage.
 Evaluating your efforts along the way allows you to be proactive and remedy mishaps and misunderstandings before they become actual problems—so you won’t have to go back and undo new processes, systems, or ways of working after you roll them out.

 Here are 7 tips for measuring change management success from Dana Otto, Senior Manager, Change Management at Zendesk and Margaret Kelleher, Senior Manager, Change Management at VMware.